Articles

 Section 5.
 Meetings

 Regular meetings of the Chapter Board shall be held a minimum of twice yearly, at the discretion of the Chapter Board.
-Unless these Bylaws state otherwise, dates, notices, and agenda shall be according to policy set by the Chapter Board of Directors.
+Unless otherwise stated in these Bylaws, dates, notices, and agendas shall be according to policy set by the Chapter Board of Directors.
 Two-thirds (2/3) of the Chapter Board of Directors shall constitute a quorum for the transaction of business at any meeting of the Chapter Board.

 Section 6.
 Notice